-For extensions up to four weeks past the end of a final semester (but no more than four weeks), students must request and be granted a grade of "Incomplete."
-The requirements for completion of the course must include an expected end date within four weeks, a plan for site supervision during this time period, verification that the student's site contract has been extended and paperwork has been submitted to the CTSP Placement Office, and the expectation of weekly attendance in a specific campus-based practicum or internship section until they complete their practicum of internship hours (in up to four weeks).
+For extensions up to two weeks past the end of a final semester, students must request and be granted a grade of "Incomplete."
+The requirements for completion of the course must include an expected end date within four weeks, a plan for site supervision during this time period, verification that the student's site contract has been extended and paperwork has been submitted to the CTSP Placement Office, and the expectation of weekly attendance in a specific campus-based practicum or internship section until they complete their practicum of internship hours (up to two weeks).

-For extensions of more than four weeks, students must register for, attend, and participate in a full semester of practicum or internship.
+For extensions of more than three weeks, students must register for, attend, and participate in a full semester of practicum or internship.